 - Depomed: Represented Depomed in successful defense of hostile takeover attempt by Horizon Pharma.
 Won rare preliminary injunction stopping hostile takeover based on improper use of Depomed’s confidential information.
-Within one hour of ruling, Horizon Pharma dropped its hostile takeover attempt altogether.
+Within one hour of ruling, the hostile bidder dropped takeover attempt altogether.

 - Eminence Capital: Represented Eminence in litigation and proxy contest commenced in connection with the combination of The Men’s Wearhouse and Jos.
 A. Bank.

 - Transatlantic Re: Represented Transatlantic and its directors in various litigation brought by hostile bidder and dissident stockholders alleging breaches of fiduciary duties in connection with potential merger or sale of Transatlantic.
-Won key victories before Delaware Chancery Court in which the Court refused to grant plaintiffs' motions to expedite proceedings and to set a preliminary injunction hearing date.
-Also filed action that forced hostile bidder to withdraw invalid proxy materials that conflicted with company bylaws.
+Won key victories before Delaware Chancery Court leading to favorable transaction for Transatlantic.

-- UBS: Represented UBS in action alleging that UBS violated the federal securities laws in connection with the issuance of mortgage-backed securities.
-Won a rare dismissal of all claims at the pleadings phase.
-That decision was affirmed by the Third Circuit Court of Appeals.
+- UBS: Represented UBS in action alleging violations of the federal securities laws in connection with the issuance of mortgage-backed securities.
+Won rare dismissal of all claims at the pleadings phase, which was affirmed by the Third Circuit Court of Appeals.

-- Daimler AG: Represented former directors of DaimlerChrysler who were alleged to have breached their fiduciary duties when Daimler transferred a majority stake of Chrysler to the private equity firm Cerberus.
+- Daimler AG: Represented former directors of DaimlerChrysler alleged to have breached their fiduciary duties when Daimler sold Chrysler to Cerberus.
 Within days of oral argument on a motion to dismiss the complaint, the plaintiffs voluntarily dismissed our clients from the action.

-- Hewlett-Packard: Represented the former directors of Hewlett-Packard in a shareholder derivative action concerning payments made to the Company’s former CEO.
+- Hewlett-Packard: Represented former directors of Hewlett-Packard in a derivative action concerning severance payments made to the Company’s former CEO, Carly Fiorina.
 The U.S. Court of Appeals for the Ninth Circuit affirmed a district court decision granting a motion to dismiss the action in favor of HP and our clients.

 - Intel: Represented Intel and its directors and officers in shareholder derivative litigation alleging breaches of fiduciary duties in connection with alleged violations of the antitrust laws in the micro-processing industry.
 Case was successfully resolved pre-trial.

-- Marsh & McLennan: Represented Marsh & McLennan in various shareholder class and individual actions relating to brokerage practices and compensation disclosure.
+- Marsh & McLennan: Represented company in various shareholder class and individual actions relating to brokerage practices and compensation disclosure.
 Several cases were successfully dismissed against our client on pre-trial motions.